Covers Uncovered: Jimi Hendrix ‘All Along The Watchtower’

 Brian Miller

-Brian Miller is the Publisher and Editor of Vivascene, which he founded in 2010.
-A former record store owner, business executive and business writer, he is devoted to vinyl records, classical guitar, and b&w photography.
+Brian Miller is the Editor of Vivascene, which he founded in 2010.
+A former record/audio store owner, print executive and business writer, he is devoted to vinyl records, diverse genres of music, guitar practice and b&w photography.
+He lives in White Rock, BC, Canada.

 Leave a Reply